Back to California

 Plain English Breakdown

-Rent Protection for Federal Workers During Shutdown
+Protection for Federal Employees During Government Shutdowns

 What This Bill Does

-• Prevents landlords from evicting tenants employed by the federal government or as federal contractors if their income is affected by a government shutdown for up to 30 days after the shutdown ends.
+• Prevents landlords from evicting tenants employed by the federal government or working as federal contractors if their income is affected by a government shutdown for up to 30 days after the shutdown ends.

 Who It Names or Affects